bonhamdaniel/CHLScrapingTools/GoalData/README.md

 *Issues with league supplied scorer sheets for GameID's:
 - WHL: 1009871, 1010377, 1010576, 1010833, 1010851 (non-existant player marked as on-ice for goal event)

+GoalScrapeKeyError.py can be used to handle games with the non-existent player error.
+It has built in error handling to account for the KeyErrors that are encountered with these erroneous scorer sheets.
+Its usage is: python GoalScrapeKeyError.py [league] [GameID].